 Shuttered real estates and shelters discharged those citizens that hadn’t evacuated to survey the aftermath.
-In Broward County, the Deerfield Beach International Fishing Pier was closed to the public and power lines were down along Southeast Fifth Street and Southeast Sixth Avenue, but by noon Friday the beach was back to something resembling normalcy.
+In Broward County, the Deerfield Beach International Fishing Pier was closed to the public and power lines were down along Southeast Fifth Street and Southeast Sixth Avenue, but by noon Friday the beach was back to something resembling normalcy, this is a really bad moment for all Deerfield Beach real estate agents .

 Further north, Floridians weren’t so lucky – historic St. Augustine in Saint John’s County took a serious pounding as the storm surge swept through and did major damage.
 St. Augustine Mayor Nancy Shaver mourned houses that were swept away or so severely damaged that their repair is unlikely.
 St. Augustine has a static population of just 14,000, and was originally founded by the Spanish in 1565.
 Seas pushed by Matthew swept up over the seawall and into the Ancient City , inundating landmarks such as the Oldest Wooden Schoolhouse, the Spanish Military Hospital Museum and the Old City Gate; further up the Bay, the historic Casablanca Inn saw several dozen holdouts who refused to evacuate stranded on the steps.